AInhoa84/music-sheet-generator/README.md

  - **GUI**: Here is all of the code used to generate the graphical user interface of the app.
 It includes a working IPython Notebook version of the app ("GUI.ipynb").
  - **Pipeline**: Folder containing the project's pipeline, "Sheet_generator.ipynb", from segmentation to final formatting (see the *How does it work?* section).
 It also includes the "Sheet_generator_example.ipynb" notebook that can be used to test the pipeline.
  - **Samples**: Here all raw audio files (both for piano and guitar) are kept.
 There are two types of guitar audio files: those located in "Guitar/Ind_notes" are made up of consecutive individual notes played on the same string, while those located in "Guitar/Riffs" are actual guitar [riffs](https://en.wikipedia.org/wiki/Ostinato#Riff), emulating natural guitar playing.
- - **Segmentation**: Here both the code used to train the models used for note segmentation and the models themselves are present.
+ - **Segmentation**: Here both the code used to train the note segmentation models and the models themselves are present.
  - **Single_note_models**: In this folder the models used for note and string identification, along with the code used to train them, can be found.
  - **Tempo**: Here are all models tested for tempo prediction.
- - **Utilities**: This folder contains the "Utilities.ipynb" notebook, which is made up of useful functions and calsses that are used throughout the project.
-Inside "Dataset_generators" is all of the code used to generate the all of the data (see "Data" folder) from the audio samples (see "Samples" folder).
+ - **Utilities**: This folder contains the "Utilities.ipynb" notebook, which is made up of useful functions and classes that are used throughout the project.
+Inside "Dataset_generators" is all of the code used to generate the data (see "Data" folder) from the audio samples (see "Samples" folder).

 ## Model breakdown
 ### Neural Networks
 All of the Neural Networks used in this project were composed of a similar architecture: two hidden layers and an output layer, all of which were densely-connected.
 The first layer usually had a linear [activation function](https://en.wikipedia.org/wiki/Activation_function), the second a [Rectified Linear Unit (ReLU)](https://en.wikipedia.org/wiki/Rectifier_%28neural_networks%29) and the last a [SoftMax](https://en.wikipedia.org/wiki/Softmax_function) (used in classification).
 The number of inputs for each layer was always lower than that of the preceding layer.

 In order to avoid [overfitting](https://en.wikipedia.org/wiki/Overfitting), a combination of [dropout](https://en.wikipedia.org/wiki/Dropout_%28neural_networks%29) layers, along with [L1](https://en.wikipedia.org/wiki/Lasso_%28statistics%29) and [L2](https://en.wikipedia.org/wiki/Tikhonov_regularization) regularization was used, depending on the case.
 The optimizer chosen to train the networks was the [Adam optimizer](https://towardsdatascience.com/adam-latest-trends-in-deep-learning-optimization-6be9a291375c).
-The Neural Networks API used is [Keras](https://keras.io/).
+The Neural Networks API used was [Keras](https://keras.io/).

 ### Gradient Boosting
 Gradient Boosting was used exclusively to predict the tempo of a musical audio file, since for other purposes it performed worse than Neural Networks.
 Tempo prediction models were trained using [XGBoost](https://github.com/dmlc/xgboost), [CatBoost](https://github.com/catboost/catboost) and [LightGBM](https://github.com/microsoft/LightGBM) due to setbacks when trying to implement them into the final application.
 Finally, the tempo estimation now runs with the LightGBM model, which uses [decision trees](https://en.wikipedia.org/wiki/Decision_tree_learning) with a maximum depth of 10.